Unidocs1/sphinx_repo_manager/source/index.rst

    :hidden:
    :caption: Other Links

-   Demo <_static/content/demo>
+   _repos-available/_unversioned/demo
    Company <https://xsolla.com/backend>

 **Xsolla Backend** \[XBE\], powered by AcceleratXR technology, is a powerful backend engine for building highly-scalable online games and entertainment products.
-The platform offers a *huge* list of :doc:`features <_static/content/features>` covering everything from account management, matchmaking to questing.
+The platform offers a *huge* list of :doc:`features <_repos-available/_unversioned/features>` covering everything from account management, matchmaking to questing.
 XBE enables teams of any size and experience level to build state-of-the-art online experiences at a fraction of the time and cost of other solutions.

 * Pay only 5% of gross sales